Dr. Alex Stone, DPT, CSCS

 If you’re on a budget like we were at one point, the Active + Massage Gun offers great value.

-The Active + is a simple device – typical T-shape design – but it has everything you need to alleviate the pain from plantar fasciitis.
+The Active+ is a simple device – typical T-shape design – but it has everything you need for treating plantar fasciitis with massage gun and alleviating the pain from plantar fasciitis.

 For starters, it has a 10mm amplitude, which is enough to complete the job well.

-It’s not as powerful as any of the two sports massagers we just reviewed, but 25 lbs. of stall force (advertised with 55 lbs. stall force) might be enough for some people for a full-body massage (unless you’re a bodybuilder or a pro athlete).
+It’s not as powerful as any of the two top choices we just reviewed, but 25 lbs. of stall force (advertised with 55 lbs.) might be enough for some people for a full-body massage (unless you’re a bodybuilder or a pro athlete).

-Don’t expect it to hit as deep as either of the above massage guns, but you can expect 1300 to 3200 PPM (we measured 1800-300 percussions per minute).
-These are enough percussions to get a good relaxing massage.
-It has 5 speeds to manage the percussions.
+Don’t expect it to hit as deep as either of the two top choices, but you can expect 1,300 to 3,200 PPM (we measured 1,800 to 3,000 percussions per minute).
+These are enough percussions to get a good relaxing massage when using as a massage gun foot arch.
+It has 5 speeds to manage the percussion.

 It comes with 5 great quality attachments that are nicely varied to give you as many options as you require.
-It weighs just 2.5lbs, which is light enough if you need to use it for longer sessions.
+It weighs 2.5 lbs, which is not too light if you need to use it for longer sessions.

-The battery is decent as well, 2500mAh, and you can expect it to run for 3-4 hours before you need to charge it again.
+The battery is also decent, with a 2500mAh capacity, and you can expect it to run for 3-4 hours before needing to charge it again.
 It comes with a USB-C cable for easy charging.

 The device is backed by a 1-year warranty, and you have 30 days to return the device for any reason.

-Massage gun for Plantar Fasciitis?
-What Hypervolt Do We Recommend?
+Massage Gun for Plantar Fasciitis: What Hypervolt We Recommend?

 Hyperice Hypervolt is another household name regarding massage guns – head to head with Therabody and their Theraguns.

-A common question we are asked is whether the Hypervolt truly delivers for plantar fasciitis.
+A common question we are asked is whether there is genuinely a Hypervolt for plantar fasciitis.
 The answer is yes.

-Is there a difference between the two available choices?
+Is there a difference between the two available Hypervolt plantar fasciitis choices?

-Well, there is, and it’s quite clear.
-Hypervolt 2 has a decent 12mm stroke length (we verified it) but a very low stall force of only about 20-25 lbs.
-It is very light, though, and easy to maneuver (only 1.8 lbs)
+Well, there is, and it’s pretty straightforward.
+Hypervolt 2 has a decent 12mm stroke length (which we verified), but a very low stall force of only about 20-25 lbs.
+It is very light, though, and easy to maneuver (only 1.8 lbs).

 The Hypervolt 2 Pro, on the other hand, has a respectable 14mm amplitude (we had to measure it because Hyperice doesn’t say what it is) and an estimated 30-35 lbs. of stall force, which makes it adequate for proper percussive therapy.

-If you’re looking to treat plantar fasciitis by massaging your feet, shins, and calves, the gray Hypervolt is an acceptable choice.
-It won’t be good enough for deep tissue—especially for large muscles—but it will get the job done easily.
+If you’re looking to treat plantar fasciitis at home by massaging your feet, shins, and calves, the Hypervolt (gray) is an acceptable choice.
+It won’t be ideal for deep tissue, especially on large muscles, but it will get the job done efficiently.

-However, if you want a serious Hypervolt, we suggest the more expensive 2 Pro model.
-The price difference is about $80, but you get a more versatile percussive device and plenty of power to dig into large leg muscles or glute muscle pain.
+However, if you want a serious foot massage benefit, we suggest the more expensive 2 Pro model.
+The price difference is approximately $80, but you get a more versatile percussive device and plenty of power to target large leg muscles or alleviate glute muscle pain.

 TIP: The official Hypervolt store now accepts HSA/FSA cards, allowing you to purchase Hypervolts as a medical device.
-We also have a post on FSA/HSA percussive massagers here, so we suggest reading it too.
+We also have a post on FSA/HSA massage guns here, so we suggest reading it too.

 Opove M3 Pro 2 – Our Preferred Budget-Friendly Choice